 This paper suggests that text coherence is a multi-factored affair that, ultimately, pertains to the mental organization of episodic memory, most likely as a partially-hierarchic mental structure.
 What text researchers usually describe as coherence is merely an artifact of the cognitive phenomenon.
 The role of grammatical clues in signalling text coherence is investigated, and it is suggested that the grammar processing channel merely supplements an evolutionarily older channel of lexically-guided (content-based) coherence.
 Coherence is both local and global, and both properties can be signalled by both processing channels (lexicon and grammar).
 Finally, the establishement of text coherence is a flexible, negotiable process, and this is true of both conversation and narrative.

-This list is based on CrossRef data as of 14 january 2021.
+This list is based on CrossRef data as of 3 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.